Skip to main content

 Bonus: Keeping It Regular

-Bonus: All-Around Health Booster
+Bonus: Pumpkin Seeds are an All-Around Health Booster

 How to Feed Your Dog Pumpkin Seeds

-They’re often no bigger than a treat, and sometimes even easier going down.
-Whether you grind them into a powder and mix into your dog's food, cook them to a crispy golden or simply dole out raw pumpkin seeds, it’s all fine by us.
+Pumpkin seeds are often no bigger than a treat, and sometimes even easier going down.
+Whether you grind them into a powder and mix into your dog’s food, cook them to a crispy golden or simply dole out raw pumpkin seeds, it’s all fine by us.
 Really, it’s a matter of your dog’s preferences.

 Just watch out for what kind of pumpkin seeds you’re actually feeding your dog.
 Grocery stores usually carry raw seeds, but they may be hidden on the rack between seeds with salt, seasonings or other artificial flavors.
 As with most things, natural is the way to go.

-One Last Word
+One Last Word About Dogs and Pumpkin Seeds

 We’re fans of pumpkins seeds for dogs, but always within moderation.
 While small pumpkin seeds have a higher fat content, too many can lead to an upset stomach or some extra pounds for your pup.
 Pay close notice to portions and how your dog responds after adding seeds to their diet.
 As always, we recommend keeping your vet in the loop about major dietary changes.

-Related articles
+Related Articles